guilantorres/device-service/README.md

 This service was designed with horizontal scalability in mind to support high-load scenarios required by the challenge.

 * **Stateless Architecture:** The application contains no user session state.
-This allows for easy * *Horizontal Scaling** by simply deploying multiple instances of the `device-api` container behind a Load Balancer.
+This allows for easy horizontal scaling by simply deploying multiple instances of the `device-api` container behind a Load Balancer.
 * **Database Scaling & Consistency:** MongoDB was chosen for its native horizontal scaling capabilities via Replica Sets.
-Regarding the CAP Theorem, MongoDB defaults to Consistency & Partition Tolerance, which aligns with the business requirement of ensuring strong consistency for device states (e.g., strictly preventing modifications to IN_USE devices).
+Regarding the CAP Theorem, MongoDB defaults to Consistency & Partition Tolerance.
-  Additionally, its Schema Flexibility allows for evolving the Device model without downtime or expensive migrations.
-* **Resource Optimization:** The Docker image uses a multi-stage build with a JRE-Alpine base, resulting in a small footprint container that starts quickly and consumes minimal resources.

 ---